Apollo 13 (film): Pre-production

 The original screenplay by William Broyles Jr. and Al Reinert was written with Costner in mind because of his facial similarities with Lovell.
 By the time Ron Howard acquired the director's position, Tom Hanks had expressed interest in doing a film based on Apollo 13.
 When Hanks' representative informed him that a script was being passed around he had it sent to him, and Costner's name never came up in serious discussion.
 Hanks was ultimately cast as Lovell because of his knowledge of Apollo and space history.

 Because of his interest in aviation, John Travolta asked Howard for the role of Lovell, but was politely turned down.
-John Cusack was offered the role of Fred Haise but turned it down.
-Brad Pitt was offered the role of Jack Swigert, but also turned it down in favor of Seven.
+John Cusack was offered the role of Fred Haise but turned it down, and the role went to Bill Paxton.
+Brad Pitt was offered the role of Jack Swigert, but also turned it down in favor of Seven, so the role went to Kevin Bacon.
 Howard invited Gary Sinise to read for any of the characters, and Sinise chose Ken Mattingly.

 After Hanks had been cast and construction of the spacecraft sets had begun, John Sayles rewrote the script.
 While planning the film, Howard decided that every shot would be original and that no mission footage would be used.
 The spacecraft interiors were constructed by the Kansas Cosmosphere and Space Center's Space Works, which also restored the Apollo 13 Command Module.
 Two individual Lunar Modules and two Command Modules were constructed for filming.
 Composed of some original Apollo materials, they were built so that different sections were removable, which allowed filming to take place inside them.
 Space Works also built modified Command and Lunar Modules for filming inside a Boeing KC-135 reduced-gravity aircraft, and the pressure suits worn by the actors, which are exact reproductions of those worn by the Apollo astronauts, right down to the detail of being airtight.
 When suited up with their helmets locked in place, the actors were cooled by and breathed air pumped into the suits, as in actual Apollo suits.